iamturns/til/dev/api/oauth2.md

 - At first it was a protocol, and very strict
 - During development, many giant companies (Google, Microsoft, Facebook, Twitter, etc) came to the standardization meetings and wanted their particular use cases catered for
-- Over time (due to enterprise bloat), it became a *framework__, with __suggestions* on how to implement OAuth
+- Over time (due to enterprise bloat), it became a *framework*, with *suggestions* on how to implement OAuth
     - Eg: The user MAY authenticate this way or MAY with that way
-- Lead author (Eran Hammer) resigned and very publically wanted his name withdrawn from spec
+- Lead author (Eran Hammer) resigned and very publicly wanted his name withdrawn from spec
 - Progress slow over years, 32 revisions to spec, but companies started implemented it immediately, as they needed it!
-- Companies implemented OAuth at different points, leading to incomaptible implementations
+- Companies implemented OAuth at different points, leading to incompatible implementations
 - It also led to hacks, eg: Facebook was hacked via OAuth
 - Found new lead dev, who finalized spec in October 2012
     - RFC 6749